-This valuation report also contains certain information to be reported in the June 30, 2023 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
-The GASB disclosures are based on the use of updated procedures to roll forward the 2022 actuarial valuation liability results.
-The calculation of net pension liability in Section VI is shown as disclosed for the plan year ending June 30, 2023, based on the 2022 funding actuarial valuation liability results, updated by the roll forward.
-We also present a projection of the June 30, 2024 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2023 funding actuarial valuation liability results.
+This valuation report also contains certain information to be reported in the June 30, 2024 Annual Comprehensive Financial Report (ACFR) of the Delaware Public Employees' Retirement System (Delaware PERS) under GASB Statement No. 67, as well as additional disclosure information recommended by the Government Finance Officers Association (GFOA).
+The GASB disclosures are based on the use of updated procedures to roll forward the 2023 actuarial valuation liability results.
+The calculation of net pension liability in Section VI is shown as disclosed for the plan year ended June 30, 2024, based on the 2023 funding actuarial valuation liability results, updated by the roll forward.
+We also present a projection of the June 30, 2025 disclosure in Section VI, assuming all actuarial assumptions are exactly met over the coming year, which is based on the 2024 funding actuarial valuation liability results.

-As of the June 30, 2023 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$80.8 million.
-This is an increase from the \$71.7 million UAL in the funding valuation for the prior year.
+As of the June 30, 2024 funding actuarial valuation, the Plan's unfunded actuarial liability (UAL) was \$64.4 million.
+This is a decrease from the \$80.8 million UAL in the funding valuation for the prior year.

-Effective with the June 30, 2018 valuation, the UAL as of June 30, 2018 was amortized over a closed 20-year period as a level percentage of payroll (15 years remaining as of June 30, 2023).
+Effective with the June 30, 2018 valuation, the UAL as of June 30, 2018 was amortized over a closed 20-year period as a level percentage of payroll (14 years remaining as of June 30, 2024).
 Layers of UAL which have arisen since then are being amortized over their own individual closed 15-year periods as a level percentage of payroll.